Chocolate cake studded with chocolate chips and drizzled with chocolate ganache. This Triple Chocolate Bundt cake is decadent, rich and luscious.

 The cake rose and was moist but even with the decadent layer of chocolate ganache drizzled over the top it just didn’t have much of a flavor at all.

 Not one to give up, especially when it comes to chocolate cake, I tried again.
 This time, I nailed this Triple Chocolate Bundt Cake.
 For starters, I used a coconut oil baking spray.
 Then I used a paper towel to make sure I got it in every single nook and cranny of the pan.
 Then, thanks to a tip from some fellow food bloggers, I used cocoa powder to dust the pan instead of flour.
 So long white spots!
 Finally, I had made it to the store to get some baking soda so I went back to the original recipe with baking soda and buttermilk.

 Oh my heavens, this Triple Chocolate Bundt Cake is a good cake.
 Like really, really good.
-The cake is tender, there are chocolate chips studded throughout and the whole thing is topped with a rich, chocolatey ganache.
+It’s moist, studded with chocolate chips and topped with chocolate ganache.
 Like I said…really, really good.

 So, who’s ready for a slice?

 Preheat oven to 350 degrees.
 Spray bundt pan with non-stick spray.
 Use a paper towel to make sure spray gets into every corner of the pan and dust with cocoa powder.
 Turn bundt pan over and shake off any excess cocoa powder.